Duke of Edinburgh: 2023 creation

 It was announced in 1999, at the time of his wedding, that Prince Edward would eventually be granted the Dukedom of Edinburgh.
 The idea came from Prince Philip, who unexpectedly conveyed his wish to Edward and his fiancée, Sophie Rhys-Jones, only days before their wedding.
-Edward, then seventh in the line of succession to the British throne, was touched because he expected the dukedom to be granted to Prince Andrew, his older brother.
+Edward, then seventh in the line of succession to the British throne, had expected the dukedom to be granted to Prince Andrew, his older brother.

 Prince Philip died in April 2021.
-His dukedom was inherited by his eldest son, Prince Charles, who was to give it to Edward upon becoming king according to Philip's wish.
-Edward, who had by then dropped to the 14th place in the line of succession due to births of those higher in line, said in June that him getting such a prestigious title was "a pipe dream of my father’s".
+His dukedom was inherited by his eldest son, Prince Charles, before it merged in the Crown when Charles became king.
+Edward, who had by then dropped to the 14th place in the line of succession because of births of those higher in line, said in June that his being granted such a prestigious title was "a pipe dream of my father's".
 In July, The Times reported that Charles had decided not to give the title to his brother.
-Clarence House did not deny the reports, which were met with disapproval by commentators due to Edward and Sophie's increased role in the monarchy after Andrew withdrew from public life and Charles's son Prince Harry and daughter-in-law Meghan quit royal duties.
+Clarence House did not deny the reports, which were met with disapproval by commentators in light of Edward and Sophie's increased role in the monarchy after Andrew withdrew from public life and Charles's son Prince Harry and daughter-in-law Meghan quit royal duties.

 It was suggested in November 2022, shortly after Charles III ascended the throne, that Buckingham Palace was considering saving the dukedom for the new king's granddaughter Princess Charlotte of Wales in recognition of her high place in the line of succession and her being the first female member of the royal family whose place in the line of succession cannot be superseded by a younger brother.

 The dukedom was bestowed on Prince Edward on the occasion of his 59th birthday on 10 March 2023.
-This fourth creation of the title is, however, a life peerage, allowing Charles to honour his father's wish and reward his brother and sister-in-law while making it possible for Charles's heir-apparent, Prince William, to confer it on one of his children.
-According to Camilla Tominey of The Daily Telegraph, the announcement of the resignation of the pro-independence Scottish leader Nicola Sturgeon in February 2023 made it possible for the dukedom, associated with Scotland's capital, to be granted to Edward, who is otherwise "arguably too far down the line of succession to hold a title of such constitutional (and political) significance".
+This fourth creation of the title is a life peerage, meaning that Edward's son, James, will not inherit the dukedom (unlike Edward's other peerages).
+This allows Charles to honour his father's wish and reward his brother and sister-in-law while making it possible for Charles's heir apparent, Prince William, to confer it on one of his children.
+According to Camilla Tominey of The Daily Telegraph, there had been concerns about the effect that "giv(ing) the Edinburgh dukedom to someone descending fast down the royal ranking" would have on the Scottish independence debate.
+She proposes that "the prospect of Scottish independence now looking less likely" in the light of Nicola Sturgeon's resignation made the conferral less of a risk.